Discover how to implement fair performance management, set clear goals, provide feedback, and boost productivity with effective evaluation systems.

 What is the holiday schedule?

-How to prepare a holiday schedule
+How to prepare a holiday schedule for employees

 This can be done by asking the employees about the state and religious holidays they wish to include in the calendar and marking these.
 This is probably the safest and most inclusive way to prepare a holiday calendar.

-Performance metrics
+Performance metrics for employee evaluation

 What is a performance metric?

-A performance metric is usually a numerical value that can be tracked and which delivers an indication of the performance of the employee.
+A performance metric or appraisal is usually a numerical value that can be tracked and which delivers an indication of the performance of the employee.
 Depending on the position and the nature of work to be delivered, these metrics vary.

-How to prepare a performance metric
+How to prepare performance evaluation metrics

-Time and attendance policy
+Time and attendance policy document

 What is the time and attendance policy?

-If there is software used to track time and attendance (for example – Calamari), the policy needs to include the rules of using it, good practices, and guidance regarding the mistakes done during tracking the time.
+If there is software used to track time and attendance (for example – Calamari), the policy has to include the rules of using it, good practices, and guidance regarding the mistakes done during tracking the time.

-How to prepare a time and attendance policy
+How to prepare a time and attendance policy for new employees

-To not overcomplicate the matters, the time and attendance policy needs to include the rules regarding being late to work, overtime, undertime, working over hours, and the means used to track the time.
+To not overcomplicate the matters, the time, and attendance policy needs to include the rules regarding being late to work, overtime, undertime, working over hours, and the means used to track the time.

-Hybrid work policy
+Hybrid work policy document

 Following the time and attendance policy, the hybrid work policy aims to codify the ways the employees are allowed to work from home or the office.